Gobytego/Nextcloud-Monitor/README.md

 <br>First on the server you will need to make a serverinfo token

-<br>  Most installs: sudo -E -u www-data php occ config:app:set serverinfo token --value f8g4b5n2m1j6h7d2
+<br>  Most installs:
+<br>sudo -E -u www-data php occ config:app:set serverinfo token --value f8g4b5n2m1j6h7d2 <---obviously change this to your own password/passphrase

-<br>  snap install: nextcloud.occ config:app:set serverinfo token --value f8g4b5n2m1j6h7d2
+<br>  snap install:
+<br>nextcloud.occ config:app:set serverinfo token --value f8g4b5n2m1j6h7d2 <---obviously change this to your own password/passphrase

+<br> if you need a super secure passphrase you can use [gobytego passphrase generator](https://gobytego.com/pass.html)

 <br>Create a plain text file named ncmonitor.txt in the application's folder.
 This file must contain your Nextcloud Base URL and your NC-Token on separate lines: